-Your entire approach to rebranding should be driven by data.
-If you didn’t get it right the first time, it was likely due to improper planning.
-Dig into your reviews, deeply, and reach out to people with an opinion on your brand.
-The more input the merrier.
+Data should drive your entire approach to rebrand.
+If you didn't get it right the first time, it was likely due to improper planning.
+Dig into your reviews, sincerely, and reach out to people with an opinion on your brand.
+The more input, the merrier.

 Check copyright laws.

-This may seem obvious to some, but a surprising amount of people get so caught up in their planning that they forget to find out if someone else is using their proposed new brand name.
+Laws may seem obvious to some, but a surprising amount of people get so caught up in their planning.
+And they forget to find out if someone else is using their proposed new brand name.

 Get outside input.

 This one is important.
 Over the years that you and your team have built your brand, it’s natural to develop an emotional connection to it.
 That emotion, that passion is a good thing when you’re trying to promote your brand.
 It can get in the way of a successful rebrand.
 Brittney Helmrich of Business News Daily says, “Whether you just hire a consultant for an hour or 3 months is up to you, but getting an expert’s unbiased opinion early on in the process will be invaluable moving forward.”

 A complete rebrand is a unique marketing opportunity, so make the most of it!
 Unlike seasonal sales, you only (should) go through a full rebrand every five to ten years.
 So pump up the hype and take full advantage of all the attention you’re getting.